sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 1. Implicitly Scoutmindset

 ### This book is aimed at people already buying the claims.
-They don\'t spend a lot of time convincing people sometimes.
+They don't spend a lot of time convincing people sometimes.

 ### Offence as a signal that you are in soldier mindset?
 (Maybe that is a better way to think about it?).
 I think there are cases where I would say I was clearly angry/in soldier mindset, but I would not say I was \"offended\".